ElvinLit/cse15l-lab-reports/lab3.md

 ./technical/biomed/1471-2369-3-10.txt
 ...
 ```
-Command 2 - `-size` option, which allows queries for file sizes.
+Option 2 - `-size` option, which allows queries for file sizes.

 Example 1) `find ./technical -type f -size -2k`, which finds all regular files within the directory `./technical` that are less than 2 kilobytes.
 This can be helpful if you want to determine which files take up the least space.
 Output: